Toaster996/softwareengineering/documentation/documentation.md

 #### 3.3.2 MTTR
 Due to this being a student project the time from failure to fix might strongly vary.
 Downtimes of more than 1 day are possible.

+### 3.4 Performance
+#### 3.4.1 Responsive Website
+Our Website must react responsive to every user input.
+#### 3.4.1 File upload and download
+It is also important that file upload (pictures, large text) and download are possible in a short period of time, although we wont be able to guarantee a realtime-communiaction.

+### 3.5 Supportability
+#### 3.5.1 Language support
+We will use the following languages, which will also be well supported in the future:
+* Java SE 8
+* W3C internet Standards HTML5, CSS3
+* JavaScript

+####3.4.5 Libary support
+To build an app according to the MVC architecture, we use _SpringMVC_, which is a common Java Framework.

+Our UI Framework is _Bootstrap 4_, which is also very known and will be supported in the future.

+### 3.6 Design Constrains
+#### 3.6.1 Java Backend
+Our Backend should be written in Java 8.

+#### 3.7.2 MVC architecture
+The whole project should follow the MVC pattern.
+Therefore, we use Spring as Java Framework.

+#### 3.7.3 MySQL database
+Generale user information should be saved in a MySQL database, hosted on our own dedicated server.